-Through guided pathways efforts, Northeast is in the process of implementing fields of study to assist in simplifying the process of identifying an area of interest and/or program of study for students.
-Instead of selecting one of our 130 programs or concentrations, students will choose from one of the seven fields of study.
+Through guided pathways efforts, Northeast implemented phase I of fields of study to assist in simplifying the process of identifying an area of interest and/or program of study for students.
+Instead of selecting one of our 115 programs or concentrations, students will choose from one of the seven fields of study.
 Then, they can select one of the 22 pathways.
 Each pathway has specific programs and concentrations.
-We will develop methods for students to explore careers within their selected field of study to ensure they are in the right area, and then begin to drill down with students until they have found the ideal career and connect that to a specific major.
+Northeast is continuing to develop methods for students to explore careers within their selected field of study to ensure they are in the right area, and then begin to drill down with students until they have found the ideal career and connect that to a specific major.

 There has been a significant amount of work done around improving new student onboarding processes beginning with an assessment and subsequent recommendations from an external consultant in December 2022.
 Improvements have been made to ensure students understand the true cost of college and have a plan in place to cover those costs.
 In addition, processes have been put in place to provide students an opportunity for career exploration if they are undecided prior to registering for classes.
-It is critical that all students have a similar new student onboarding experience; therefore, a transfer and returning student orientation event was held for the first time in fall 2023 and spring new student orientation planning is underway for January 2024.
+It is critical that all students have a similar new student onboarding experience; therefore, a transfer and returning student orientation event was held for the first time in fall 2023 and spring new student orientation event took place in January 2024.
 These students would not have had an orientation program offered to them previously.
 Assisting students with onboarding to the college extends to our academic programs as well.
 Agriculture programs have piloted an orientation program for the past three years that allows all agriculture majors to explore careers and programs in the field the first week of the semester to determine if they have chosen the correct path, and how to make changes if their plans do not align with their selected pathway.
+The agriculture orientation was added to New Student Orientation in August 2024 and took place before the first day of classes.
+This was extremely helpful as several students changed their major after learning more about the various agriculture programs and changing their schedule prior to the first day of classes provides for a better experience for students.
+To provide additional opportunity for connections between student orientation event and allowed students and faculty to interact in a relaxed environment.
+Students could ask faculty candid questions about what to expect in their courses and programs, and faculty could share with students what to expect in their first few weeks of classes.
+This event was successful and will continue going forward.